cklunch/NEON-Lesson-Building-Data-Skills/README.md

 # NEON Data Skills Lesson Building Repository
 This is a development repository for the
 <a href="http://www.neondataskills.org" target="_blank">NEON Data Skills portal</a>.
-Here the NEON Data Skills team develops and builds new content.
+Here the NEON Data Skills team & collaborators develops and builds new content.
 Content is transferred to the NEONInc/NEON-Data-Skills repository to be published.

 ## How to Collaborate